creativepragmatics/CreativeDatasource/README.md

 ## License

-CreativeDatasource is available under the MIT license.
+ReactiveListDatasource is available under the MIT license.
 See the LICENSE file for more info.